Skip to content

 groupwise_resolution_kwargs : dict, optional

-Additional keyword arguments passed to the groupwise optimization function
+Additional keyword arguments passed to the groupwise optimization function.

 pre_registration_pruning_method : str, optional